AdaCore/spark2014/lrm/source/introduction.rst

 Often extra entities, such as types, variables and functions may be required only for test and verification purposes.
 Such entities are termed *ghost* entities and their use should be restricted to places where they do not affect the functionality of the program.
-In principle such entities could be completely removed from the program without any functional impact.
+They could be completely removed from the program without any functional impact.

 |SPARK| supports ghost functions which may be executable or